 A thousand dollars may not seem to be a large amount of money to spend on home improvement, however, when it comes to remodeling, you can make some serious improvements without breaking the bank.
 Most experts agree that regularly setting aside money for home improvement projects is the best way to ensure that emergency repairs (like a new heating system) don’t seriously affect your finances.
 Keeping on top of monthly maintenance tasks is another way to make your dollars go further – regular maintenance can ensure that issues or problems are addressed before they become out of hand.

 Here are some easy and $1,000 or less home improvement projects for you to try:

 1. Update lighting

 Expected costs: A quick DIY light replacement or addition (like lamps) can range from $20 – $1,000.
 If you need to hire an electrician, you may want to choose less expensive lighting to offset your costs.
-Simply spray painting your current fixtures can cost as little as $20.
+To put it into perspective, according to this electrician salary guide, an electrician’s hourly rate is $23 on average.
+Simply spray-painting your current fixtures can cost as little as $20.